eBay's TSV utilities. Command line tools for large, tabular data files.

 In this README:

-Please file an issue if you have problems or questions.
+File an issue if you have problems, questions or suggestions.

 tsv-filter).
 Documentation is available for each tool by invoking it with the

 --help option.
 TSV format is similar to CSV, see Comparing TSV and CSV formats for the differences.